scionproto/scion/doc/ControlPlanePKI.md

   verified certificate chain.
 - The current time is inside the validity period of the certificate chain.
 - The certificate chain is authenticated by a currently active TRC.
-This means the issuing key that was used to sign the Issuer certificate must be authenticated by the active TRCs.
-The active TRC's version can differ from the `TRCVersion` specified in the Issuer certificate.
+This means the issuing key that was used to sign the Issuer certificate must be authenticated by a currently active TRCs.
+The active TRC's version must be greater than or equal to the `TRCVersion` specified in the Issuer certificate.

+  This allows signature validation to succeed during the grace period of a TRC update with a modified issuing key.

 ## Trust Material Sources